Hong Kong is an incredible city packed with a fascinating history and a unique, hybrid culture of Chinese and Western influences.

 Sitting at the mouth of the Pear River Delta, the bustling metropolis city-state consists of Hong Kong island, several other islands, the Kowloon peninsula, and the much bigger New Territories, and shares a 20-mile land border with China.

-During its 156 years under British rule (with the exception of four years of Japanese occupation during WW2), Hong Kong transformed into one of the world’s busiest trading centres and largest economies.
+During its 156 years under British rule (with the exception of four years of Japanese occupation during WW2), Hong Kong transformed into one of the world’s busiest trading centers and largest economies.
 Despite being nearly 9,000 times smaller geographically, Hong Kong once had a larger economic output than all of China!

 Table of Contents